freeverseio/LAOS-roadmap/README.md

 ### Deliverable 3:
 In the final deliverable we will release the first stable version of the software and remove the sudo pallet from the ownership chain.
+Depending on maturity of different components in the ecosystem, this milestone may also include the governance / runtime changes of the evoChains to be triggered from the ownership chain.

 - [ownChain] remove sudo pallet
 - stable release of LAOS ownership node